a common virus that

 Side effects can include diarrhea, vomiting, and a fever.

 The vaccine is not recommended if your child:

-is currently sick, although simple colds or other minor illnesses should not
+or other minor illnesses should not prevent immunization.

-allergic reaction to a previous dose of the vaccine.
+allergic reaction to an earlier dose of the vaccine.
 Tell your doctor if

 your child has an allergy to latex, as one of the rotavirus vaccine brands has a latex